NinoslavVasic/Looks-like-we-ve-made-our-First-Contract-/README.md

-## Background
+## Idea behind the exercise

-Your new startup has created its own Ethereum-compatible blockchain to help connect financial institutions, and the team wants to build smart contracts to automate some company finances to make everyone's lives easier, increase transparency, and to make accounting and auditing practically automatic!
+ New startup has created its own Ethereum-compatible blockchain to help connect financial institutions, and the team wants to build smart contracts to automate some company finances to make everyone's lives easier, increase transparency, and to make accounting and auditing practically automatic!

-Fortunately, you've been learning how to program smart contracts with Solidity!
-What you will be doing this assignment is creating a few `ProfitSplitter` contracts.
+Fortunately,they learnt how to program smart contracts with Solidity!
+Creating `ProfitSplitter` contracts is goal in this exercise.
 These contracts will do several things:

-* Pay your Associate-level employees quickly and easily.
+* Pay company Associate-level employees quickly and easily.

 * Distribute profits to different tiers of employees.